EliaTogni/Univault/Quiz Statistical Methods for Machine Learning.md

 - **Write the formulas for at least two splitting criteria $\psi$ used in practice to build tree classifiers.**
 - **What are the elements of a learning problem in statistical learning?
 (BONUS)** ...
-- **Write the formula for the statistical risk of a predictor $h$ with respect to a generic loss function and data distribution**.
+- **Write the formula for the statistical risk of a predictor $h$ with respect to a generic loss function and data distribution.**
 - **Write the formula for the Bayes optimal predictor for a generic loss function and data distribution.**
 - **Write the formula for Bayes optimal predictor and Bayes risk for the zero-one loss.**
 - **Can the Bayes risk for the zero-one loss be zero?
 If yes, then explain how.**